 Open Banking powered by B2B integration technology takes your banking app one step further.
 B2B technology connects networks together, so the financial data of customers can be shared among banks, lenders, and other financial organizations.
 But at a time when the next breach can make your data available to the wrong people, how can customers trust that this data is being shared safely?

 Organizations’ first instincts will be to throw a bunch of APIs at it.
 On paper, yes, APIs are integral to pushing these new banking models forward.
 But banks and customers demand a higher level of governance and security, and they’re not going to get it from APIs alone.
 Organizations will have to architect APIs that are interoperable and well-governed.

 B2B technology offers the safety net that organizations need.
 These APIs are open in the first place because each includes very specific information, whether it be customer SLAs or compliance regulations.
 The difference for Open Banking initiatives, however, is that they can be secure with the right B2B layer in place.

 APIs built on top of a B2B framework enable organizations to take advantage of the full capabilities of Open Banking, from high-speed data transfer to ESB integration.
 APIs provide the connection, but B2B integration is responsible for delivering the heavy lifting of the information exchange.

 Instead of worrying about the security – or lack thereof – in an API, banks can spend time focusing on customers and helping them manage their finances.
 Developers leveraging a strong B2B foundation will be able to strengthen any potential security risks that an Open Banking API might present while also enabling real-time integration.

-The Cleo Integration Suite offers advanced B2B integration on a single platform to enable the critical data exchanges required by Open Banking.
-Open Banking might be its infancy, but powered by B2B technology from an innovative integration vendor like Cleo, these financial services initiatives will grow up very quickly.
+B2B integration and managed file transfer (MFT) technology drives Open Banking and facilitates the critical data exchanges required by Open Banking.
+Open Banking might be in its infancy, but powered by B2B technology from an innovative integration vendor, these financial services initiatives will grow up very quickly.